richardN1610/CookBook/README.md

   #needs to work with session to keep user login.
   #needs to tidy up css to make the web responsive
 }

+Version 1.07{
+  nav.js was created to get rid of repeatitive code a small css layout has been fixed to ensure that it will be responsive on different web browser size search page has been created

+  #needs to work on search bar and return results to the user.
+}